vijaysrajan/precis_for_gist/README.md

   i.
 Multi Threading
   ii.
 Finding only Frequent Item Sets without getting actual numbers during the multi stage phase iii.
-Using the trick of Apriori+
+Using the trick of Apriori+ iv.
+Eliminate data records that have only few dims at later stages.
 3. Configurability with user input.
 When the user submits a file or directory containing files in GIST for analysis,
   i.
 We run an initial column level group by on each column ii.
 Find columns with same values to omit